-Milk myths certainly exist.
-And they are probably fed by the coffee hype we have seen in recent years.
-In this blog we will debunk the following common misconceptions about milk and coffee:
+Coffee myths certainly exist.
+And they are probably fed by the hype we have seen in recent years.
+In this blog we will debunk the following common misconceptions about coffee:

 ‘The best coffee comes from Italy!’